btcpayserver/btcpayserver-doc/ThirdPartyHosting.md

 Feel free to chat with the [Community](Community.md) to find the appropriate host for your needs, but also make sure to choose a host you trust.
 Read the rest of this document to understand better the pros and cons of using a third party host.

 ## How can one become a third-party host?
 To become a third party host, you need to self-host a BTCPay Server and enable registration for other users.
 Go to Server Settings > Policies > Enable registration.
-You may also want to set up the [SMTP setings](/FAQ/FAQ-ServerSettings.md#how-to-configure-smtp-settings-in-btcpay) to allow other users to retrieve their password if they forget it.
+You may also want to configure the [SMTP setings](/FAQ/FAQ-ServerSettings.md#how-to-configure-smtp-settings-in-btcpay) to allow other users to retrieve their password if they forget it.

-## Are there a limitation in features when using a third party host?
+## Are there any limitations in features when using a third party host?
+Yes.
+Here are some restriction.
 * No [Lightning Network](LightningNetwork.md)
 * No [wallet re-scan](/FAQ/FAQ-Wallet.md#what-is-wallet-re-scan-in-btcpay)
 * No [Server Settings] access

+These limitations are not purposefully built in.
+They happen because of technical reasons, mostly because for some features require a user to run a full node.

 ## Pros
-* Easy setup and quicker setup
+* Easy and quicker setup
-* Cheaper and in most cases free (depending if a host is premium or free)
+* Cheaper and in most cases free (depending if the host is premium or free)
 * Receive payments directly to your wallet
 * Private key never required (if it is, it's a scam!)